mongodb-js/vscode/src/language/README.md

 ## Motivation

+All of the User Facing Behaviors are possible with the extension host `vscode` API.
+However, LSP provides the following benefits:

 - Single-source of truth for the brains/semantics of MongoDB
-- Provides performant way to enable UX for potentially intensive processing off the "main UI thread" -Server use other products not javascript eg. golang binary for SQL support with BIC (ex.
+- Provides performant way to enable UX for potentially intensive processing off the "main UI thread"
+- Support existing mongosh scripts `.js` as well as newly created playgrounds `.mongodb`
+- Differentiates from nights and weekends extensions with polish/pro version
+- Server use other products not javascript eg. golang binary for SQL support with BIC (ex.
 MS SQL, C#)
 - that could be integrated into other enterprise tools like Compass and mongosh
 - Expand to support external developer tools like Sublime Text, JetBrains/IntelliJ, Atom, vim, emacs, [and more](#other-lsp-clients)